-I practice counselling from an integrated approach that I have developed as I studied and then developed further as I have grown as a professional over the last 10 years.
-My work is shaped by several counselling modalities including Person Centred, Cognitive Behavoiural Therapy (CBT) and Narrative ideas, as well as the use of Sand Tray alongside them.
+I practice counselling from an integrated approach that I have developed as I studied and then developed further as I have grown as a professional working full time in counselling since 2009.
+My work is shaped by several counselling modalities including Person Centred, Cognitive Behavioural Therapy (CBT) and Narrative ideas, as well as the use of Sand Tray alongside them.

 I am also anchored in my practice by the values and ethical standards of the New Zealand Association of Counsellors, of which I am a Registered Member.